-The State Historic Preservation Office (SHPO) of the Mississippi Department of Archives and History (MDAH) has been tasked with developing a website to publish the rich, but not well-known archaeological history of Mississippi.
-This project intends to educate the citizens of

-Mississippi about their archaeological heritage through an interactive website that includes virtual tours of archaeological sites.
-The website will reach citizens as well as teachers, students, and professionals.
-The website will include key sites in the Mississippi coastal area but will be designed to include information statewide when available.
-The virtual tours will guide users to experience historic sites that are now non-existent or inaccessible.
-The site will also guide users, through the use of podcasts and downloadable content to visit actual sites.
-This project is currently in development.
+The State Historic Preservation Office (SHPO) of the Mississippi Department of Archives and History (MDAH) was tasked with developing a website to publish the rich, but not well-known archaeological history of Mississippi.
+The completed application educates the citizens of Mississippi about their archaeological heritage through an interactive website that includes virtual tours of archaeological sites.
+The website reaches citizens as well as teachers, students, and professionals.
+The website includes key sites in the Mississippi coastal area but was designed to include information statewide as it becomes available.
+The virtual tours guide users to experience historic sites that are now non-existent or inaccessible.
+The site also guides users, through the use of podcasts and downloadable content to visit actual sites.